- The ObjectInputStream Class

 Read and restore all the field values from the stream.
 Match the stream fields to that of the appropriate constructor parameter, used to initialize the record component.
 The matching is based on the equality of the name of the stream field and the name of the record component, their names must be identical.
 That is, for each record component, as returned by

-will be thrown -- all matches are type-checked.
+Class::getRecordComponents, first determine the components's name,n; and then find the stream value for the stream field whose name equalsn.
+The concrete type of a stream value for a matched field, must be assignable (Class::isAssignableFrom) to that of the type of its matched record component, or else aClassCastExceptionwill be thrown -- all matches are type-checked.
 Stream fields not matched are effectively discarded.Invoke the record 's canonical constructor, with the matched stream field values.
 The stream field values are passed in the corresponding record component positions of the constructor parameters.
 Unmatched components have the default value appropriate for their type passed.
 If the constructor invocation throws an exception, an

-is thrown with that exception as its cause.
+InvalidObjectExceptionis thrown with that exception as its cause.
 Otherwise, the newly created record object is assigned to its handle of known objects.
 Proceed to Step 13.

 An instance of the class is allocated.
 The instance and its handle are added to the set of known objects.
 The contents restored appropriately: